Laid off workers frustrated with unemployment claims process - KEYT | KCOY

 SANTA BARBARA, Calif. -- Some local companies have laid off as much as 80 to 90 percent of their staff.
 Those workers who have had their hours cut or have been laid off are eligible for certain benefits.
 But they’re frustrated because they don’t know where to turn.

 Isaac Lopez and Erika Drew both have been laid off from jobs.
-Lopez said, “Lot of guy got laid off with the company.
+Lopez said, “Lot of guys got laid off with the company.
 I got the call today.”
-While Drew added, “The bars are shutdown, so that takes out two of my incomes.”
+While Drew added, “The bars are shut down, so that takes out two of my incomes.”

-Workers in santa barbara are seeing their hours get cut… Or worse, they're getting laid off due to the coronavirus health emergency.

 Workers in Santa Barbara are seeing their hours get cut, or worse, they're getting laid off due to the coronavirus health emergency.

+Drew was volunteering during Friday’s food distribution.
+She said her hours working in insurance and processing unemployment claims have been reduced.
+And she’s nervous about herself next month.

 “I have enough to get through this month and that’s pretty much it," said Drew.
 "You know this is the position most people are in.
-This country generally works we’re about 80% of the population works paycheck to paycheck.
+This country generally works where about 80% of the population works paycheck to paycheck."

 “I didn’t get my paid family leave in on-time," said Lopez.
 "You know the whole two weeks, well she’s been born for a week.
 And now I just got laid off so now I’m wondering if I still qualify for that or you know.
 But yeah, I’ve got nobody to talk to.
 It’s frustrating.
 I’ve got to wait another week.”

 As of Thursday Levy said 15 thousand more Californians have filed for unemployment in the last week, from 43,385 to 58,208.
-And they expect that number to jump higher when they get new numbers on next Thursday March 27th.
+And they expect that number to jump higher when they get new numbers next Thursday, March 27th.

 Levy said they're extremely busy with claims and the best way for someone to apply for unemployment benefits is on their website.
 And once a claim is submitted it will take three weeks to process.

 The Workforce Resource Center is currently closed for people trying to walk-in to file for unemployment claims.
-They suggest to go through the EDD website.
-However if you don't have access to internet they will allow you to make an in-person appointment for their office.
+They suggest going through the EDD website.
+However, if you don't have access to the internet, they will allow you to make an in-person appointment at their office.
 That number is 805-568-1296.

 Comments